 - Generate EBIT in the first 3-6 months of starting a new price improvement or optimisation project

-- Prove their profit value regarding dollars and cents
+- Prove their profit value in dollars and cents

 - Garner buy-in and support for alternative pricing approaches

-We discussed how smaller, well-composed pricing teams deliver more EBIT on average than their peers in relative industries with 15+ people on the pricing team.
+We discussed how smaller, well-composed pricing teams deliver more EBIT on average.
+This is in comparison to their peers in relative industries with 15+ members on the pricing team.

 A key implication here is that world-class pricing teams are very similar to startup teams.
-And that business should view them as such when they build them or hire new people for a pricing team.
+Businesses should consider this when they hire new pricing team staff.

 - Pricing Team Skills (10)